LukeFlame/drink-it/README.md

 <h2 align="center">License 📝</h2>

 <p align="center">
-   Este repositório está sob licença MIT.
-Você pode ver o arquivo <a href="https://github.com/LukeFlame/drink-it/blob/main/LICENSE"> LICENSE </a> para mais detalhes. 😉
+   This repository is under MIT license.
+You can see the <a href="https://github.com/LukeFlame/drink-it/blob/main/LICENSE"> LICENSE </a> file for more details. 😉
 </p>

 ---